 AB 686 requires cities to not only look at R/ECAP, but also Racially Concentrated Areas of Affluence R/ECAA.
-At the time of this element's creation, the R/ECAA tool is not yet operational on-To determine if the City has any R/ECAAs, the U.S. Department of Housing and Urban Development (HUD) Racially Concentrated Areas of Affluence (RCAA) interactive GIS webpage was reviewed.
+To determine if the City has any R/ECAAs, the U.S. Department of Housing and Urban Development (HUD) Racially Concentrated Areas of Affluence (RCAA) interactive GIS webpage was reviewed.
 According to the mapping and data available from HUD, the City of Crescent City does not contain any R/ECAAs (https://hudgis-hud.opendata.arcgis.com/datasets/56de4edea8264fe5a344da9811ef5d6e/explore).